top of page

 Frequently Asked Questions

-Q: We are wondering about the role of a Birth Doula in relation to the birthing woman's partner.
+Q: We are wondering about the role of a Birth Doula in relation to the woman's/birthing person's partner.
 How does that work?

 Q. There are so many things to consider!
 It's hard to know what is accurate information, and we hardly have any time with our care provider.
 How can a Doula be of help?